untra/polyglot/README.md

 Lets say you are building your website.
 You have an `/about/` page written in *english*, *german* and *swedish*.
 You are also supporting a *french* website, but you never designed a *french* version of your `/about/` page!

 No worries.
 Polyglot ensures the sitemap of your *english* site matches your *french* site, matches your *swedish* and *german* sites too.
-In this case, because you specified a `default_lang` variable in your `_config.yml`, all sites missing their languages counterparts will fallback to your default_language, so content is preserved across different languages of your site.
+In this case, because you specified a `default_lang` variable in your `_config.yml`, all sites missing their languages' counterparts will fallback to your `default_lang`, so content is preserved across different languages of your site.

 #### Relativized Local Urls
 No need to meticulously manage anchor tags to link to your correct language.
 Polyglot modifies how pages get written to the site so your *french* links keep vistors on your *french* blog.